gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

     -   Click the `Use Password` button
     -   The two password fields get filled in with the generated password automatically
 -	Click the `Create User` button
--	In wizard Step 3:
+-	In wizard Step 3 Add user to the database:
     -   Check the `ALL PRIVILEGES` checkbox at the top
     -	Click the `Next Step` button